muhammedogz/GTU-University-Assignments/README.md

   <summary>Course Info</summary>

 This course aim is to show how operating system works.
-Also gives homeworks based on building operating system from scratch.
+Also gives homeworks based on building operating systems and file systems from scratch
 - Teach Operating Systems
   - Process Scheduling
   - Memory Management